Opening Reception: Saturday, February 8 from 6pm to 9pm

 - and by appointment

 Catalyst Projects’ 500+ square foot gallery and project space is located at Monroe Street Market in the Brookland neighborhood of Washington, DC, the center of a fast growing arts community.
 Catalyst Projects is accessible by the Brookland-CUA metro stop on the red line and on the 80 bus route.
 Street parking is available.
-For more information contact [email protected] or visit catalystartprojects.com.
+For more information [email protected] or visit catalystartprojects.com.